ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

         ProxyJump ngb1
         User YOUR_USERNAME

 #.
-Use the arrow keys to position your cursor make the following modifications:
+Use the arrow keys to position your cursor and make the following modifications:

    a.
 Replace ``YOUR_USERNAME`` with your NCSA identity username.